oganesManasian/Object-tracking/README.md

 To see the results of each model for the three given videos refer to this [link](https://drive.google.com/open?id=1d-IUrzjbMIyvn1Ah_lp6yvNy_AWPYnEC).
 Our model weights can be found here [link](https://drive.google.com/open?id=1LU9k_kdO5ahfW_Xh-ULH6IkU4a69oik-).

+We have used Google Colab for running the codes in order to avoid package dependency conflicts.

 ## Requirements:
 * torch
 * filterpy